 The teaching and practising of yoga is an integral part of Mandy’s life and she is thrilled to share its benefits with all of you.

 Robert Luce, Yoga Instructor

 Robert started practising Bikram Yoga in his late forties, in 2001, the year the Burlington studio opened.
 He came to manage the stress of his job as a trial lawyer at Downs Rachlin Martin and to deal with chronic pain associated with old ski injuries.
 He found what he was looking for and much more, including an extraordinary community of people and the richness of yoga beyond the physical practice.
 (He also found his wife Aida, another yogi.)
 His yoga practice and the Burlington Bikram Yoga community have sustained him through many challenges over the last several years.
 In 2012 Robert was able to take a 9-week leave from his law practice to attend teacher training.
 He hopes as he enters his sixties that he will be able to promote the miraculous benefits of yoga, both as a practitioner and as a teacher.

 Julie Peoples-Clark, Yoga Instructor

-Julie Peoples-Clark has been a go-go dancer in a cage in a night club, a showgirl in Atlantic City, a backup dancer for Richard Marx, a magician’s assistant, a teeny bopper in a John Waters’s movie, a tap dancing book on television, a professional modern dancer, a yogi and mother to Ella the Great.
-She began practicing Bikram yoga in 1998 to rehab her body from years as a professional dancer.
+Julie Peoples-Clark has been a go-go dancer in a cage in a night club, a showgirl in Atlantic City, a backup dancer for Richard Marx, a magician’s assistant, a teenybopper in a John Waters’s movie, a tap-dancing book on television, a professional modern dancer, a yogi and mother to Ella the Great.
+She began practising Bikram yoga in 1998 to rehab her body from years as a professional dancer.
 The yoga practice has been a constant in her life during the many challenges that have been sent her way.